Website Public Service Alliance of Canada

 Education and Experience:

-- Knowledge of the political and operational structure of the PSAC;
+- Knowledge of government decision making and of the Canadian political system;

 The PSAC is committed to employment equity and is actively seeking to ensure a representative workforce.
 We encourage applications from members of equity seeking groups.